erikorlowski/cscie97/cscie97/asn3/design.md

         - statusObservers : ArrayList<StatusObserver>
         + executeCommand(in commandText: String) : String
         + attachStatusObserver(in observer : StatusObserver) : void
-        + notifyStatusObservers(in device: String, in status: String, in newValue: String) : void }
+        + notifyStatusObservers(in device: String, in status: String, in newValue: String, in deviceType: String) : void }
 }